Daniel-Abrecht/dpa-image-builder/README.md

 # librem5 devkit image build scripts

-I've written a few buildscripts to create my own, devuan image based on the ones from purism: https://source.puri.sm/Librem5/image-builder
+I've written a few buildscripts to create my own, devuan image inspired by the ones from purism: https://source.puri.sm/Librem5/image-builder

-I do a few things differently though, and I didn't reuse any code from their image-builder repo, with the exception of the uboot boot script at rootfs_custom_files/boot/boot.txt.
+I do a few things differently though, and I didn't reuse any code from their image-builder repo.

 I did this to get a devuan image for the devkit, and to gain a better understanding of the boot process and the components used.
 I also wanted to make sure that I can compile everything myself and that I will have a booting image once the phone arrives.

-I have never actually tried to run the build scripts from purism, but they should mostly work for devuan too, aside from a few systemd specific things, mostly in root.sh, which would probably have to be changed.
+I have never actually tried to run the build scripts from purism, but they should mostly work for devuan too.

-The image does boot, but only from emmc when flashed using uuu, and an uart connection is currently needed to see any of the output, since the screen doesn't work yet.
+The image does boot, but only from emmc when flashed using uuu.
-There is still a lot to do.

 # Required packages & programs